siv2r/bip-frost-signing/README.md

 However, the final nonce *R* of a BIP340 Schnorr signature cannot be the point at infinity.
 If we would nonetheless allow the final nonce to be the point at infinity, then the scheme would lose the following property: if *PartialSigVerify* succeeds for all partial signatures, then *PartialSigAgg* will return a valid Schnorr signature.
-Since this is a valuable feature, we modify FROST3 (which is defined in the section 2.3 of the [ROAST paper](https://eprint.iacr.org/2022/550.pdf)) to avoid producing an invalid Schnorr signature while still allowing detection of the dishonest signer: In *GetSessionValues*, if the final nonce *R* would be the point at infinity, set it to the generator instead (an arbitrary choice).
+Since this is a valuable feature, we modify [FROST3 signing][roast] to avoid producing an invalid Schnorr signature while still allowing detection of the dishonest signer: In *GetSessionValues*, if the final nonce *R* would be the point at infinity, set it to the generator instead (an arbitrary choice).

 This modification to *GetSessionValues* does not affect the unforgeability of the scheme.
 Given a successful adversary against the unforgeability game (EUF-CMA) for the modified scheme, a reduction can win the unforgeability game for the original scheme by simulating the modification towards the adversary: